Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 • Iterative Approach: Embrace an iterative problem-solving approach.
 It allows you to make incremental improvements based on feedback and results.

-• Document Lessons Learned: Keep a record of lessons learned from past problem-solving experiences.
+• Document Lessons Learned: Record lessons learned from past problem-solving experiences.
 Refer to this knowledge when faced with similar challenges in the future.

 • Resilience: Develop emotional resilience to bounce back from failures with a positive attitude and a determination to try again.